OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 Big files can fail to download due to connection issues or website issues.
 You can either run Wabbajack again or download the missing file manually.
 If you decide to manually download the file, make sure to place the file(s) inside the folder you set as the `Resource Download Location`.

 This issue can also occur with files sources from Google Drive, MEGA, Patreon, and other sites.
-Missing Manual Downloads are listed [here](#missing-manual-downloads).

 </Details>